 Who should use Ryzen 7 5800X3D?

 Gamers who are looking for the best processor coming from the 3000-series like the Ryzen 7 3700X should consider upgrading to the 5800X3D if they want to be able to pump out more frames in their games.
 There are some workloads that we didn’t take a look at here, however, like Video Editing, 3D rendering, and other creative applications.
 Although the addition of the 3D V-cache of the processor greatly improves gaming performance, it’s hard to see this reflect on creative workloads significantly, especially with those applications that scale up to more on CPU frequency and core count.

 The Ryzen 7 5800X is no doubt a processor that offers great value for the money.
 We are impressed with the performance and features of the processor, and we recommended it to anyone looking for a powerful and affordable high-end option.
-With that said, we confidently give this an Editor’s choice badge.
+With that said, we confidently give this an Editor’s choice award.

 As AMD’s last hurrah for the AM4 socket, we are pleased with how this one performs.
 We have been able to journey all these years with Ryzen starting with the Ryzen 7 1800X in 2017 and we were able to see how each processor improved with each succeeding generation.
 AMD Ryzen has had a good run these past few years and we are looking forward to see how AMD will keep on improving their CPUs.